Date of Award

 * Proposing a well-calibrated corridor simulation network and a comprehensive set of experimental scenarios to take into account many potential affecting factors on traffic manager's decision making process and ensure the effectiveness of the proposed detour warrant tool;

 * Developing detour decision models, including a two-choice model and a multi-choice model, based on generated optima detour traffic flow rates for each scenario from a diversion control model to allow responsible traffic managers to make best detour decisions during real-time incident management; and

 * Estimating the resulting benefits for comparison with the operational costs using the output from the diversion control model to further validate the developed detour decision model from the overall societal perspective.

 Mao, Jing, "New Framework and Decision Support Tool to Warrant Detour Operations During Freeway Corridor Incident Management" (2012).
 Theses and Dissertations.
-Paper 35.
+35.